 The NPAC SMS responds to its own M-SET.

 The NPAC SMS responds to the M-ACTION with success or failure and reason for failure.
+For the XML interface, RFCR – RemoveFromConflictReply.

 The NPAC SMS sends, depending upon the old service provider’s TN Range Notification Indicator, a subscriptionVersionStatusAttributeValueChange or subscriptionVersionRangeStatusAttributeValueChange M-EVENT-REPORT to the Old SOA.
+For the XML interface, message is N/A, but attribute is included in message in step 9 below.

 The Old SOA sends the M-EVENT-REPORT confirmation.
+For the XML interface, message is N/A.

 The NPAC SMS sends, depending upon the new service provider’s TN Range Notification Indicator, a subscriptionVersionStatusAttributeValueChange or subscriptionVersionRangeStatusAttributeValueChange M-EVENT-REPORT to the New SOA.
+For the XML interface, message is N/A, but attribute is included in message in step 11 below.

 The New SOA sends the M-EVENT-REPORT confirmation.

 NPAC SMS sends, depending upon the service provider’s TN Range Notification Indicator, an attributeValueChange or subscriptionVersionRangeAttributeValueChange to the old service provider indicating the authorization has been set to “TRUE”.
+For the XML interface, VATN – SvAttributeValueChangeNotification.

 The old service provider SOA returns an M-EVENT-REPORT confirmation to the NPAC SMS.
+For the XML interface, NOTR – NotificationReply.

 NPAC SMS sends, depending upon the service provider’s TN Range Notification Indicator, an attributeValueChange or subscriptionVersionRangeAttributeValueChange to the new service provider indicating the authorization has been set to “TRUE”.
+For the XML interface, VATN – SvAttributeValueChangeNotification.

 The new service provider SOA returns an M-EVENT-REPORT confirmation to the NPAC SMS.
+For the XML interface, NOTR – NotificationReply.

 SubscriptionVersion Query